-Dow briefly tops 26,000 mark
+Dow hits 26,000 for first time on earnings optimism

 “Investors are liking the fact that companies are talking up earnings, more than they have done in the past.
 We’re going to see better earnings over the next 12 months and you need to buy stocks now to take advantage of that.”

-Boeing, UnitedHealth and Merck were the biggest boosts to the Dow.
+UnitedHealth, Merck and Goldman Sachs were the top boosts to the Dow.

-General Electric fell more than 3 percent after raising the prospect of breaking itself up and announced more than $11 billion in charges from its long-term care insurance portfolio and new U.S. tax laws.

-The S&P energy index fell 0.45 percent as Brent crude oil shed some of its recent gains, falling nearly $1 per barrel.
-[O/R]
+The CBOE Volatility index, a widely followed measure of market anxiety, rose to a more than 1 month high at 11.27.

-Seven of the 11 major S&P sectors were higher, led by a 1.31 percent rise in the real estate index and a 0.72 percent gain in the healthcare index.
+Six of the 11 major S&P sectors were higher, led by a 1.31 percent rise in the real estate index and a 0.81 percent gain in the healthcare index.

 Merck surged more than 7 percent after early results from a key study showed its blockbuster drug Keytruda and two chemotherapy medicines helped lung cancer patients live longer and stopped the disease from advancing.